La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Bare terms without arguments after them can be moved around the sentence by adding **ku** after them.

-**ku** prevents the following nouns from attaching to such terms.
+**ku** prevents the following argument terms from attaching to such terms.
 Compare:

 > **ca le nu tcidu cu nandu**
 > _When reading, it's difficult._